 LMP2 Team Manager

-Jody Hemmings will oversee all United Autosports LMP2 operations, working closely with management and the team of LMP2 mechanics after succeeding Trevor Foster in his duties as Team Manager.
+Jody Hemmings oversees all United Autosports LMP2 operations, working closely with management and the team of LMP2 mechanics after succeeding Trevor Foster in his duties as Team Manager.

 LMP3 Team Manager